elianzuoni/lattigo_smc/onet_notes.md

 # Notes on onet
 Some notes I took of Onet while trying to understand it.
+They may be out of date..

 ## Simulation
 - Server members = nodes